naginatairl/naginatairl/README.md

 - 👋 Hi, I’m @naginatairl
-- 👀 I’m interested in ... video gaming && idk lol
+- 👀 I’m interested in ... video gaming
-- 🌱 I’m currently learning ... rust 🦀
+- 🌱 I’m currently learning ... i dont know how to code
 - 💞️ I’m looking to collaborate on ... nothing 😃
 - 📫 How to reach me ... @naginatairl @ mastodon.social i rarely check it